-2.42 New development must connect easily with the surrounding area and be easy to get around, not present barriers.
+2.17 New development must connect easily with the surrounding area and be easy to get around, not present barriers.
 Traditional streets with buildings lining each side of the street, will contribute to defining spaces and the creation of clearly defined routes.
-Irregular building lines and building heights undermine this and should therefore be avoided.
+Irregular building lines undermine this and should therefore be avoided.